EreckGordon/angular-universal-pwa-starter/README.md

 	- [Example deploy repo](https://github.com/EreckGordon/angular-universal-pwa-starter-deploy)
 	- angular-universal-pwa-starter-deploy contains:a git repo, .gitignore, and .gitattributes.
 You will copy over the needed files with build scripts.
 It is the deployment folder that you pull from to update the server.
 	- The various build scripts compile the server and move the dist folder & package.json to the angular-universal-pwa-starter-deploy folder.
+- [Postgres Config](https://github.com/EreckGordon/angular-universal-pwa-starter/blob/master/server/modules/database/database.providers.ts) You have a database with the same configuration as linked, or you change that config to database user info of your choosing.

 ## Files that require changes for a fresh project
 - /src/app/app.common.module.ts `{appId: 'angular-universal-pwa-starter'}`